ardanlabs/python-go/first-contact/README.md

 Out[8]: '9,224,065'
 ```

-On `5` we import the `bz2` and on `6` we sum a generator expression to get the number of lines in the file, this took about 40 seconds on my machine.
+* `[5]` we import the `bz2` library
+* `[6]` we use a generator expression to count the number of lines of text in the file.
+This took about 40 seconds to run on my machine.
-On `8` I use an `f-string` to print the number in a more human readable format.
+* `[8]` I use an `f-string` to print the result in a human readable format.

-We have 9.2 million lines in the file.
-Let's load 10,000, into a DataFrame, measure the size and calculate the whole size.
+We have 9.2 million lines of text in the file.
+Let's load the first 10,000 lines into pandas and measure the amount of memory being used.
+Then we can calculate the total amount of memory needed to load the complete file.

 **Listing 5: Calculating Size**

 ```
 In [9]: import pandas as pd
 In [10]: nrows = 10_000
-In [11]: df = pd.read_csv(csv_file, nrows=10_000)
+In [11]: df = pd.read_csv(csv_file, nrows=nrows)
 In [12]: df.memory_usage(deep=True).sum() / MB
 Out[12]: 3.070953369140625
 In [13]: Out[12] * (num_lines / nrows)
 Out[13]: 2832.667348892212
 ```

-On `11` we load 10,000 rows to a DataFrame.
-On `12` we calculate how much memory the DataFrame is consuming in MB and on `13` we calculate the total memory consumption for the whole data - about 2.8GB.
-The cat can fit in memory.
+* `[11]` we load 10,000 rows to a DataFrame.
+* `[12]` we calculate how much memory the DataFrame is consuming in MB.
+* `[13]` we calculate the total memory consumption for the whole data file. ~2.8GB

+It’s safe to load all of the data into memory.

 _Note: If the data doesn't fit in your computer's memory, don't despair!
-There are way to load parts of data and reduce memory consumption.
+There are ways to load parts of data and reduce memory consumption.
 But probably the most effective solution is to lease a cloud machine with a lot of memory.
 Some cloud providers have machines with several **terabytes** of memory._

 ### Raw Data

-Before you load the data, it's a good idea to look at it in it's raw format and see if it matches your assumptions about it.
+Before you load any data, it's a good idea to look at it in it's raw format and see if it matches your understanding of the schema.

 **Listing 6: Raw Data**